Introduction

 • Canary deployment - Deploy to a small percentage of users first, monitor results, then gradually expand.

-• Feature flags - Deploy code behind a flag, enable it gradually, and disable it if problems appear.
+• Feature flags - Deploy code behind a flag, enable it gradually, and turn it off if problems appear.

 These strategies reduce risk by limiting the impact of bad deployments.